-Chowan University Annual Security Report and Fire Statistics for 2020
+Chowan University Annual Security Report and Fire Statistics for 2021

-Published 10/1/2021
+Published 9/30/2022

-The Annual Security Report and Fire Statistics for 2020 is prepared in order to fulfill the requirements set forth by the Jeanne Clery Campus Security Act.
+The Annual Security Report and Fire Statistics for 2021 is prepared in order to fulfill the requirements set forth by the Jeanne Clery Campus Security Act.
 This document is also a tool for Chowan University faculty, staff and students, as well as prospective students, employees and guests to know the many ways Chowan University meets the safety needs of its community.
-The Annual Security Report and Fire Statistics is generally published October 1 for the previous year (ex.
+The Annual Security Report and Fire Statistics is generally published October 1 for the previous years statistics (ex.
 2017 calendar year statistics are published on Oct.
 1, 2018 and the 2018 calendar year statistics will be published on Oct.
 1, 2019).